Universal Remote for ONN Roku TV: Setup & Codes

 4. Confirm Code Entry: If the code is valid, the indicator light should turn off or blink twice to confirm [cite: 2, 4 (onnremotes.com)].
 If the light stays on, the code was likely incorrect, and you’ll need to re-enter it [cite: 4 (onnremotes.com)].

 5. Test the Remote: Point the remote at your ONN Roku TV and test basic functions like Power, Volume Up/Down, and Channel Up/Down.
-If everything works, congratulations!
+If everything works, programming is complete.

-If direct code entry doesn’t yield results, or you can’t find your specific code, the automatic code search is your next best bet:
+If direct code entry fails, the automatic code search is the next best option:

 1. Turn on your ONN Roku TV.

-2. Press and Hold “Setup” (or “Program”): Just like with direct entry, hold this button until the indicator light stays red [cite: 2, 4 (Tech Tedy)].
+2. Press and Hold “Setup” (or “Program”): Hold this button until the indicator light stays red [cite: 2, 4 (Tech Tedy)].

 3. Select Device Type: Press the device button (e.g., “TV”).